aws/amazon-genomics-cli/site/content/en/docs/Concepts/contexts.md

 ### `list`

-The command `agc context list [flags]` will list the names of all contexts defined in the project YAML file
+The command `agc context list [flags]` will list the names of all contexts defined in the project YAML file along with the name of the engine used by the context.

 ### `deploy`